Facial onset sensory and motor neuronopathy: Diagnosis

-In common with many neurological diseases, there is no one 'test' for FOSMN.
-The diagnosis can be notoriously difficult, mainly on account of its rarity: even expert neurologists experienced in the diagnosis of diseases of the peripheral nervous system may not previously have encountered a case.
-The principal differential diagnosis to consider is amyotrophic lateral sclerosis or a related motor neurone disorder: the chief distinction between the two is the presence of sensory abnormalities in FOSMN, and their absence in the motor neurone disorders.
+As with many neurological diseases, there is no test that is diagnostic of FOSMN.
+The diagnosis can be notoriously difficult, mainly on account of its rarity.
+Diagnosis is based on clinical signs and symptoms with exclusion of similar conditions.
+There are no validated diagnostic criteria.
+The principal differential diagnosis to consider is amyotrophic lateral sclerosis or a related motor neuron disorder: the chief distinction between the two is the presence of sensory abnormalities in FOSMN, and their absence in the motor neuron disorders.
 Diagnostic tests such as nerve conduction studies, electromyography, cerebrospinal fluid analyses, and blood tests can help narrow the diagnostic possibilities and support a clinical diagnosis.
+Neurophysiology studies show a generalized sensory and motor neuronopathy which is most severe cranially.